Best Espresso Martini Recipe

 • Ice – you’ll need a handful of ice to chill your drink down while shaking it.

-• Instant espresso (optional garnish) – I love garnishing my cocktail with some instant espresso instead of coffee beans, so that way you aren’t trying to sip around the coffee beans floating in your martini (which is the traditional way)!
+• Instant espresso or coffee beans (optional garnish) – I love garnishing my cocktail with some instant espresso instead of coffee beans, so that way you aren’t trying to sip around the coffee beans floating in your martini (which is the traditional way)!

 How to Make An Espresso Martini